DuckTapeKiller/Brutalist/README.md

 * **Alignment:** Switch between Left Align (default) and Justified text.
 * **Layout:** Adjust the maximum note width (default: 600px) and line height (default: 1.8).

+### Per-Note Styling (cssclasses)
+This theme supports the `cssclasses` property for specific overrides.

+**Full Width:** Although by default notes are restricted to a readable width (default 600px), which can be changed with Style Settings, you can force a specific note to use 100% of the pane width (useful for large tables).
+Just add the following to your frontmatter.
+This is particularly useful with markdown tables:

+    ```yaml
+    ---
+    cssclasses: full-width
+    ---
+    ```

+print(text)

 ## Gallery
 ### Dark Mode
 ![Brutalist Dark Mode](screenshot.png)